Keybindings / command reference

 - Use cases include:

-- Toggle wheel mode: Toggles wheel mode.
+- Toggle free mode: Toggles free mode.

-- Enter wheel mode: Activates wheel mode.
+- Enter free mode: Activates free mode.

-- Exit wheel mode: Deactivates wheel mode.
+- Exit free mode: Deactivates free mode.

 - Hold for speed increase: Multiples the scroll speed by the

-value.
-(In preview: the more keys assigned to this and held, the greater the decrease.) - Wheel up/down/left/right: Executes smooth/continuous scrolling while held.
+wheel speed multipliervalue.
+The more keys assigned to this and held, the greater the decrease. - Move up/down/left/right: Moves the system mouse cursor.

 - Wheel up/down/left/right fast: Executes smooth/continuous scrolling while held, with the

-applied. - Wheel step up/down/left/right: Executes a discrete scroll event, the amount determined by the
+wheel speed multiplierapplied. - Wheel step up/down/left/right: Executes a discrete scroll event, the amount determined by the

-setting.
-Responds to system 'autorepeat' when a key is held. - Wheel step up/down/left/right large: Executes a discrete scroll event, the amount determined by the
+wheel step sizesetting.
+Responds to system ‘autorepeat’ when a key is held. - Wheel step up/down/left/right large: Executes a discrete scroll event, the amount determined by the